-The Cassatt String Quartet premiered a major new work by Dylan Schneider-Cheng, Dancer at an Exhibition, at the Clark Art Institute in Williamstown, MA.
+The Cassatt String Quartet premiered a major new work by Dylan Schneider, Dancer at an Exhibition, at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection and architecture.
-More information here.

-GOES A-A-A-H... will also feature as part of the 2022 Seal Bay Festival of American Chamber Music, at which Schneider will serve as composer-in-residence.
+GOES A-A-A-H will feature as part of the 2022 Seal Bay Festival of American Chamber Music, at which Schneider will serve as composer-in-residence.